Leptis Magna: Byzantine Empire

 Belisarius, general of Emperor Justinian I, recaptured Leptis Magna in the name of the Roman Empire ten years later, and in 533–4 it was re-incorporated into the empire.
 Leptis became a provincial capital of the Eastern Empire, but never recovered from the destruction wreaked upon it by the Berbers.
 In 544, under the prefecture of Sergius, the city came under intensified attack of Berber tribes, and after some successes, Sergius was reduced to retreating into the city, with the Leuathae tribal confederation camped outside the gate demanding payments.
 Sergius admitted eighty deputies into the city to present their demands, but when Sergius moved to leave the conference he was detained by the robe by one deputy and crowded by others.
 This provoked an officer of the prefect's guard to kill the deputy laying hands on the prefect, which resulted in a general massacre.
 The Berbers reacted with an all-out attack and Sergius was eventually forced to abandon Leptis and retreat to Carthage.

 Islamic conquest

 By the 6th century, the city was fully Christianized.
 During the decade 565–578 AD, Christian missionaries from Leptis Magna even began to move once more among the Berber tribes as far south as the Fezzan in the Libyan desert and converted the Garamantes.
 Numerous new churches were built in the 6th century, but the city continued to decline, and by the time of the Arab conquest around 647 the city was mostly abandoned except for a Byzantine garrison force and a population of less than 1,000 inhabitants.
 By the 10th century, the city of Al-Khums had fully absorbed it.

 Excavation

-Today, the site of Leptis Magna is the site of some of the most impressive ruins of the Roman period.
+Today, the site of Leptis Magna is the site of some of the most well preserved ruins of the Roman period.